-South Africa Men's Charter: The initial draft South African Men's Charter was unveiled at the launch of the Takuwani Riime Men's Movement held on August 2015 at Constitution Hill in Johannesburg.
-The preamble of the South Africa Men's Charter further situates the pledge that was drafted by men in their diversity at the Men's Summit & Expo and launch of the Men Championing Change programme in August 2018.
+South Africa Men's Charter: The preamble of the South Africa Men's Charter further situates the pledge that was drafted by men in their diversity at the Men's Summit & Expo and launch of the Men Championing Change programme.
 The commitments, vision and aspirations anchor the articles on which the South Africa Men's Charter is founded.
-Essentially, the South Africa Men's Charter officially establishes and anchors the POA as a guide of a responsive men's movement.
+Essentially, the South Africa Men's Charter officially establishes the POA as a driver of a responsive men's movement.